Derived A-infinity algebras in an operadic context: A review of known results

 The role of $\As$ in this case is going to be played by an operad $\dAs$, which encodes bidgas rather than associative dgas.

 The first goal is showing that $\dAs$ is a Koszul operad, i.e. that

 is a quasi-isomorphism of operads in an appropriate category.
-We are going to achieve this by ``splitting'' $\dAs$ into two parts, namely the dual numbers and $\As$ itself, via a distributive law.
+We are going to achieve this by ``splitting'' $\dAs$ into two parts, namely the operad of dual numbers and $\As$ itself, via a distributive law.

 Secondly, we are going to compute the generators and differential of $(\dAs)_\infty$ explicitly, so we can read off that $(\dAs)_\infty$-algebras give exactly derived $A_\infty$-algebras in the sense of Sagave.